-- The estimated cost to complete a Litigation Contract In Progress is budgeted, based on estimates provided by the external legal advisers handling the litigation and the plaintiff in the litigation. - The value to the Group of the Litigation Contracts In Progress, once completed, is estimated based on the expected settlement amount of the litigation and the fees due to the Group under the litigation funding contract. - The discount rate applied to the cash flow projections is based on the Group's weighted average cost of capital, which resulted in a discount rate of 13.5% (2011: 13.5%).
+- The estimated cost to complete a Litigation Contract In Progress is budgeted, based on estimates provided by the external legal advisors handling the litigation. - The value to the Group of the Litigation Contracts In Progress, once completed, is estimated based on the expected settlement or judgment amount of the litigation and the fees due to the Group under the litigation funding contract. - The discount rate applied to the cash flow projections is based on the Group's weighted average cost of capital, which resulted in a discount rate of 13.5% (2012: 13.5%).